 DAS provides the SQL throttling feature.
 You can use SQL throttling to control the amount of database access requests and concurrent SQL statements to ensure service availability.
 This topic describes how to use SQL throttling.
-ApsaraDB RDS for MySQL is used as an example.
+The SQL throttling feature for ApsaraDB RDS for MySQL is described in this topic.

 Most applications are dependent on databases.
 To alleviate pressure on databases, you can perform throttling operations at the application side.
 However, in the following scenarios, you must configure throttling at the database side.

 |Sharp rise in concurrent SQL statements||Cache penetration or abnormal calls may result in unexpected rise in concurrent SQL statements.|